-Palestinian development is also constrainted by complex physical and administrative restrictions on the movement of people and goods, which Israel justifies as necessary for its security, including of settlements.
+Palestinian development is also constrained by complex physical and administrative restrictions on the movement of people and goods, which Israel justifies as necessary for its security, including of settlements.
 Access constraints between East Jerusalem and the rest of the West Bank persist, affecting social, economic and development linkages.
 Such restrictions add costs to importers and exporters, limit access to natural resources and agricultural land, and discourage private sector investment.
-Against this backdrop and since the last meeting of the AHLC, the Palestinian Government has identified ten key priority areas for the next six-year period which focus efforts tow and a "Path to Independence".
+Against this backdrop and since the last meeting of the AHLC, the Palestinian Government has identified ten key priority areas for the next six-year period which focus efforts toward a "Path to Independence".
 While the supporting sector strategies and costing of this National Policy Agenda (NPA) are yet to be completed, this meeting of the AHLC provides an opportunity to reflect on recent developments as well as to review progress achieved in strengthening key Palestinian Government institutions and functions.
 Positive steps have been taken by the Palestinian Government in the areas of Governance, Rule of Law, Education, Health, Culture, Agriculture and Infrastructure Development.
-Equitable socio-economic development be fully realized in any of these areas, however, without the facilitation of Israel.
+Equitable socio-economic development cannot be fully realized in any of these areas, however, without the facilitation of Israel.
 It is equally critical that the Palestinian Government continues to receive financial support from the international community, including budget support, development assistance and humanitarian aid.

-Utimately, what is needed to advance Palestinian development is a political horizon for a peaceful resolution to the Israeli-Palestinian conflict, on the basis of a two-state solution.
+Ultimately, what is needed to advance Palestinian development is a political horizon for a peaceful resolution to the Israeli-Palestinian conflict, on the basis of a two-state solution.
 The reporting period has seen very limited progress in this regard.
 Despite efforts by the international community, the parties have not taken any meaningful steps to create an enabling environment for a return to meaningful negotiations.
 Both parties should comply with their basic commitments under existing agreements.
-Important progress can
+Important progress can be made now towards advancing the two-state solution on the ground.
+There continues to be an urgent need for affirmative steps to reverse the negative trends on the ground in order to prevent entrenching a one-state reality of perpetual occupation and conflict that is incompatible with realizing the national aspirations of both peoples.

-As called for by the Mddle East Quarte t, a number of important steps should be taken immediately.
+As called for by the Middle East Quartet, a number of important steps should be taken immediately.
 Both sides must work to de-escalate tensions by exercising restraint and refrain from provocative actions and rhetoric.
 Israel must end its settlement related policies in the occupied West Bank, including East Jerusalem.
 It should implement positive and significant policy shifts, including transfer- ring powers and responsibilities in Area C, consistent with the transition to greater Palestinian civil authority contemplated by prior agreements.
 Progress in the areas of housing, water, energy, communications, agriculture, and natural resources, along with significantly easing Palestinian movement restrictions, can be made while respecting Israel's legitimate security needs.
 The Palestinian Government should strengthen institutions, improve governance, and develop a sustainable economy.
-Gaza and the West Bank should be reunified under a single, legitimate and democratic Palestinian government on the basis of the PLO platformand the rule of law.
+Gaza and the West Bank should be reunified under a single, legitimate and democratic Palestinian government on the basis of the PLO platform and the rule of law.
 Israel should accelerate the lifting of movement and access restrictions to and from Gaza, with due consideration of its need to protect its citizens from terrorist attacks.